An Improved Quantum Anonymous Notification Protocol for Quantum-Augmented Networks: Introduction

-Quantum Augmented Networks (QuANets) is a recent development leading to scalable and practical idea of a global quantum internet.
+Quantum Augmented Networks (QuANets) is a recent development leading to a scalable and practical idea of a global quantum internet by combining several quantum primitives such as Quantum Anonymous Notification (QAN) protocols, Quantum Key Distribution, Quantum Secure Direct Communication, etc, into several currently existing classical infrastructure \cite{pan2024evolution}.
 As the quantum components remain ridden by several noises such as \textit{decoherence}, \textit{attenuation}, etc., the scalability of purely quantum networks is severely limited.
 These noises reduce the fidelity of the quantum states over large distances.
 The preliminary model of QuANet used in this paper was proposed by the authors in \cite{jha2024ml}.
 Figure. (\ref{fig:quanet}) describes the working of this model.
 It consists of three stages as explained in \cite{jha2025towards}: (1) ML classifier assigns a privacy label to each message, determining if there's any private content, (2) the message is selectively encrypted using quantum encryption if it has any private content, (3) transmitting the message packet, and then reaching their destinations.
 The outgoing packet in this method consists of the following parts: (1) Headers: considers information regarding classical or quantum encryption, addresses, etc., and (2) Payloads: quantum-encrypted or classical-encrypted payload.
 There are certain core vulnerabilities of this approach, especially in the case of networks having compromised switches.

 A critical vulnerability in this QuANet arises from the possibility of compromised switches.
 In a practical network, we have to assume the presence of several compromised switches and limited trusted ones.
 Considering the above model of QuANet, we consider the class of attacks performed by compromised switches.
 For example, if we include information about a packet header containing quantum payload, then an attacker can use this information to flag packets having sensitive information, leading to traffic inference attacks.
 An adversary can selectively attack packets that have a quantum payload by either delaying or dropping them.
 There can also be several attacks based on network monitoring rather than active attacks.
 Therefore, the practical realization of QuANets depends not only on the robust quantum encryption techniques but also on mitigating several network-level attacks as mentioned above.